retardiog/retardiog_website/README.md

-# Getting Started with $RETARDIOG
+# Getting Started with $barking

-Welcome to the $RETARDIOG repository!
+Welcome to the $barking repository!
 This project is designed for any community member who wants to initiate a CTO based on the current website.
 Dive in and explore how you can contribute and take control!

-The essence of $RETARDIOG is simple: Quasi Modo is the antithesis of all those cute dogs and "cabals" that bore everyone, like MISHA, HANA, etc. The core idea of $RETARDIOG is that in the Telegram channel, no one can write, only send voice messages—less messaging, less FUD.
+The essence of $barking is simple: Quasi Modo is the antithesis of all those cute dogs and "cabals" that bore everyone, like MISHA, HANA, etc. The core idea of $barking is that in the Telegram channel, no one can write, only send voice messages—less messaging, less FUD.

-$RETARDIOG is a movement.
+$barking is a movement.

 ## Installation